Word of Mouth (The Wanted album)

-Word of Mouth is the third and final studio album by English-Irish boy band the Wanted.
+Word of Mouth is the third studio album by English-Irish boy band the Wanted.
 The album was released worldwide via Island Records on 4 November 2013.
 The album was preceded by the release of six singles: "Chasing the Sun", "I Found You", "Walks Like Rihanna", "We Own the Night", "Show Me Love (America)" and "Glow in the Dark", the latter of which was released two weeks prior to the album.
 It was the last studio album to feature singer Tom Parker before his death in March 2022.

 The album features production from a wide range of producers and was recorded over the course of two years, from 2011 to 2013.
 The Wanted toured the album with their first ever world tour, the Word of Mouth Tour, starting in February 2014.